 Although this is an online class, you will be required to attend class in person in the studio classroom on assigned dates.
 We will select groups of students to attend each day.
-Although the actual class broadcast starts at 8:00 a.m., please be at the building by 7:30 a.m.
-The doors will close shortly after 7:40 so we can talk to you about studio rules.
+Although the actual class broadcast starts at 9:30 a.m., please be at the building by 9:00 a.m.
+The doors will close shortly after 9:10 a.m. so we can talk to you about studio rules.
 You will also get a chance to talk with the instructors, TAs, and the other students who will be part of this.